 1. Identification of the implementing entities - financial circuits/flows a) Implementing entities - sampling: who perform the official sampling?
-Who pays? (e.g. authorised private vets perform the sampling and are paid by the regional veterinary services (state budget); sampling equipment is provided by the private laboratory testing the samples which includes the price in the invoice which is paid by the local state veterinary services (state budget))
+Who pays?

 Identify and describe the entities which will be in charge of implementing the eligible measures planned in this programme which costs will constitute the reimbursment/payment claim to the EU.
 Describe the financial flows/circuits followed.